 You may start by obtaining your online bachelor’s degree, preferably a Bachelor of Science (BS) degree with an accredited school offering at least two years of pre-pharmacy or related courses.
 Such classes may include anatomy, calculus, chemistry, biology, humanities, physics and sociology.
 However, some pharmacy schools just require that you take the necessary pre-requisite classes, not necessarily by obtaining a bachelor’s degree, in order to apply to their school.
 These classes provide a firm foundation for advanced pharmacy classes.

 Pharmacy College Admission Test (PCAT)

-PharmD programs typically take four years to complete.
+PharmD (Doctor of Pharmacy) programs typically take four years to complete.
 The coursework may include medicinal chemistry, biopharmaceuticals, pathophysiology, patient care, pharmacy ethics and law, toxicology, drug absorption rates and disease treatments.
 These courses will prepare you for the scientific and the technical aspects of patient care as a pharmacist.

 Most PharmD programs provide opportunities for clinical training in their curriculum.
 While applying what you’ve learned in the classroom, you can gain practical experience under the supervision of a licensed pharmacist.
 Some programs provide specialized training in a specific area such as geriatrics or pharmacology.

 North American Pharmacist Licensure Examination

 Upon graduation of the PharmD program, you must then obtain your license to begin your career.
 The North American Pharmacist Licensure Examination is given by the National Association of Boards of Pharmacy.
 Also, most states require an additional exam be administered called the Multistate Pharmacy Jurisprudence Examination.
 This exam covers federal and state laws within the pharmacy realm.
 Other requirements may include a criminal background check.